lakenen/view-school/exercises/02-listing/README.md

 ## Your Task

 Using the `box-view` module, write a function that accepts a callback function as an argument.
-When called, your module should request a list of your uploaded documents from the View API and call the callback function with the response object.
+When called, your module should request a list of your uploaded documents from the View API and call the callback function with the JSON-parsed list response.

 Put your solution in `list.js` in [this project's directory](/open/02-listing).